CCBDA-UPC/Assignments-2025/Lab04.md

 mentioned otherwise in the service details that appear in the Learner Lab service description.
 If you load a service console page in another AWS Region you will see access error messages.

+**Caveat:** the credentials value change every time that you initiate a new *AWS Learner Lab session*.

 ##### List the contents of the configuration file

 At your CLI type the following command that will provide the necessary values